Aftermath: 36 - Chimes at Midnight (2015)

 “Was it?” he says.
 “Was it really, Cait-Science?”

-“Oooh I like that nickname.
+“Oooh, I like that nickname.
 Make it a thing.”

 “Consider it done.
 Look.
-If I’m gonna be honest?
-I never liked Schoenfeld.
+If I’m gonna be honest, I never liked Schoenfeld.
 I won’t say I had his number from the moment I met him, but you know what did occur to me?
 Instantly?”

 “What?”

 He takes his sweet time, drawing down his beer.
 Then he points at her like the drama queen he definitely is.
-“You,” he says, “were the brains and the heart of this entire thing.
+“You,” he says, “were the brains and the heart of this whole thing.
 He’s just the permission slip you drag out whenever The Establishment comes calling.”

 Lightcap laughs.
 She can’t help it and she can’t stop, because it’s such a forehand/backhand compliment/insult parity situation that she can’t with it, she can’t, especially because, “Oh my god,” she manages to get out around her laughter, “you’re so right.”
 It’s not fair, it ignores swaths of nuance, but at its core, he did nail it.
 Nailed it down.

-And now Geiszler is laughing too, egging her on, and all of a sudden one of the worst periods in Lightcap’s entire life has been reduced to footnote, a permission slip, pasted on a wall she’s left behind long ago.
-The rest of it?
-A transcendent blaze of machinery that will, correctly applied, save the world.
+Geiszler laughs too, egging her on, and all of a sudden one of the worst periods in Lightcap’s life has been reduced to a footnote, an inside joke, a permission slip pasted on a wall in a room she’s left behind long ago.

-"“Um, you can definitely have it, probably for free; I can’t see myself wanting to be associated with any paper on ‘ghost drifting’.”
+1. "“Um, you can definitely have it, probably for free; I can’t see myself wanting to be associated with any paper on ‘ghost drifting’.”
 He actually makes little air quotes as he says it."

-ReplyDelete^Would this little line happen to be a nod to the beginning of DCWT where Newt keeps trying to get Hermann to write a paper with him on their EPIC Rapport-style ghost-drifting, or unrelated?
+^Would this little line happen to be a nod to the beginning of DCWT where Newt keeps trying to get Hermann to write a paper with him on their EPIC Rapport-style ghost-drifting, or unrelated?